nanocurrency/nano-docs/docs/running-a-node/beta-network.md

 ### Beta fund distribution

 The funds used for testing transactions on the beta network are generated from a new genesis block and distributed in bulk to various testers running nodes on the network.
 For small amounts suitable for most basic integration, you can get beta Nano from the `#beta-faucet` channel on Discord.
-If you plan to consistently run a node on beta and want to participate in consensus as a Representative, please connect with `Zach - ATX#0646` or `argakiig#1783` in the `#beta-net` channel on our [Discord server](https://chat.nano.org).
+If you plan to consistently run a node on beta and want to participate in consensus as a Representative, please connect with `argakiig#1783` in the `#beta-net` channel on our [Discord server](https://chat.nano.org).

 ### Beta ledger file